opensearch-project/sql/sql-odbc/README.md

 To use the driver with Tableau:
 1. Copy the `.tdc` file from `<driver-install-dir>/resources` to `<windows-user-dir>/Documents/My Tableau Repository/Datasources`.

-This will customize the connection from Tableau to Open Distro for Elasticsearch, ensuring that the correct forms of queries are used.
+This will customize the connection from Tableau to OpenSearch, ensuring that the correct forms of queries are used.

 ### Mac